 It cannot cause euphoria that could lead to addiction or substance abuse.

-Tylenol, which is the brand name of acetaminophen, and Meloxicam, can be taken together to relieve Pain and other symptoms of arthritis.
+You can take Tylenol, the brand name of acetaminophen, and Meloxicam together to relieve Pain and other symptoms of arthritis.

-It will take about 80 hours for Meloxicam to be removed entirely from your system, which makes it almost three days.
+It will take about 80 hours for Meloxicam to exit your system entirely, making it almost three days.